 Stone returned to Cuba in May 2003 to film Looking for Fidel, which retained an admiring tone toward Castro.
 In a television interview following the movie's release in 2004, Charlie Rose asked Stone about objections that some critics had raised vis à vis Castro's human-rights violations.
 Stone replied:

 “I can’t answer the question because, frankly, I don’t know the answer….
 Human rights is a very, very delicate [concept].
 It goes both ways.
 I mean, there can be those people who are authentically violated and those people who are not, those people who are supported by the United States financially and those who are not.”

 Another Stone project of this period was Persona Non Grata (2003), a sympathetic documentary (again for HBO) about the Palestinian leader and longtime international terrorist Yasser Arafat.
-Arafat recently had been placed under house arrest by the Israeli Defense Forces, in retaliation for his repeated failure to discourage Arab terrorism.
+Arafat in 2002 had been placed under house arrest by the Israeli Defense Forces, in retaliation for his repeated failure to discourage Arab terrorism.
 Stone nonetheless paid a friendly visit to Arafat in the latter’s Ramallah compound.
 While he was in the region, the director also visited with Ramallah's leading Hamas chieftain, Hassan Yussef.